 Clinical Mental Health Counseling Versus Social Work

-While there is some overlap between clinical mental health counseling and social work, there is also an important difference in approaches you will want to consider if choosing between the two fields.
+While there is some overlap between clinical mental health counseling and social work, there are important differences in the services performed and the approaches taken to help clients.

-As a social worker, counseling is one of many services in which you may be involved.
-Working in social service agencies, private practice, or hospitals, you might perform case management, connect clients to community services, or advocate for systemic change in the welfare system.
-Because of this broader range of duties, you will find that many social work degree programs will not explore psychotherapy in the same depth as counseling programs typically do.
+Social workers may engage in counseling as one of the many services they perform for clients.
+Working in social service agencies, private practice, or hospitals, social workers might manage cases, connect clients to community services, or advocate for systemic change in the welfare system.
+Because of this broader range of duties, many social work degree programs will not explore psychotherapy in the same depth as counseling programs typically do.

 To learn more about the opportunities you could pursue as a licensed counselor, visit our careers in counseling page.